chaobrain/pinnx/README.md

 [![License](https://img.shields.io/github/license/chaobrain/pinnx)](https://github.com/chaobrain/pinnx/blob/master/LICENSE)

 ``PINNx`` is a library for scientific machine learning and physics-informed learning in JAX.
-It is inspired from [DeepXDE](https://github.com/lululxvi/deepxde) but is enhanced by our [Brain Dynamics Programming (BDP) ecosystem](https://ecosystem-for-brain-dynamics.readthedocs.io/).
+It is a rewrite of [DeepXDE](https://github.com/lululxvi/deepxde) but is enhanced by our [Brain Dynamics Programming (BDP) ecosystem](https://ecosystem-for-brain-dynamics.readthedocs.io/).
 For example, it leverages